dr11ve/UpBit-not-bot/README.txt

 POLL_INTERVAL_SEC=60
 FILTER_MARKETS=KRW,USDT

-Note, u need to create your first at first to launch the script.
+Note, u need to create your Telgeram bot first at first to launch the script.
+Create your Bot via https://t.me/BotFather